Golf Fitness Training

-Getting Golf Ready – A Woman’s Guide to Golf Fitness
+Getting Golf Ready - An Introduction to Golf Fitness and Yoga for Golf

 As many of you may know, I have been working on an ebook on golf fitness for quite awhile.
 It has been a challenge fitting it in between clients, coaching and family life, but with the help of Pat Mullaly of Golf Gurls, www.golfgurls.com, it’s finally done!
-What started as a short article on the importance of fitness for golf, turned into “Getting Golf Ready- A Woman’s Guide to Golf Fitness,” a 100 page ebook with photos, golf specific exercises, golf drills, fitness tips, and more.
+What started as a short article on the importance of fitness for golf, turned into “Getting Golf Ready- An Introduction to Golf Fitness and Yoga for Golf,” a 100 page ebook with photos, golf specific exercises, golf drills, fitness tips, and more.

 Here’s what one satisfied customer said about “Getting Golf Ready”-